The String Revolution

-The String Revolution is an international guitar ensemble originally composed of Markus Illko, Janet Robin, Daniel Schwarz, and Art Zavala Jr. formed in Los Angeles, California in 2015.
-The group transitioned to a trio in 2022 with the departures of Schwarz and Zavala and adding Cuban guitarist Rober Luis Gomez.
+The String Revolution is an international guitar ensemble composed of Markus Illko, Janet Robin and Rober Luis Gomez formed in Los Angeles, California in 2015.
 The group's debut EP, Stringborn, was released in 2016 and was mixed and mastered by Matt Hyde (Rodrigo y Gabriela).
 Their follow-up EP, Red Drops, was released in 2019 and was also mixed and mastered by Hyde.
 Two additional singles "Figure 8" and "Crazy Train" were released in 2020 and 2022, respectively.

 Career

 Robin was inspired to form The String Revolution in 2015 several years after she performed in Lindsey Buckingham's solo band, which included five guitar players.
 Robin recruited the three original members of The String Revolution from the Los Angeles music scene.
 The members of the group perform mostly instrumental acoustic music and have diverse backgrounds as musicians representing different disciplines, including elements of rock, blues, classical, flamenco, bluegrass, alternative, and experimental.

 The String Revolution's first EP, Stringborn, features an acoustic cover of Michael Jackson's "Billie Jean" that reached the Top 10 on the Spotify LA Instrumental Charts.
 A follow-up EP, Red Drops, was released in 2019 and features a cover of Sting's "Englishman in New York."
 Between those releases, The String Revolution also released a cover of Elton John's "Rocket Man."
 In September 2020, The String Revolution released the single "Figure 8."
-Music by the String Revolution has been streamed over four million times on Spotify.

 The band has had several notable performances, including performing at the Festival of the Arts in Laguna Beach, California in 2017 and the River Spirit Festival in Hastings-on-Hudson, New York in 2019.
 In December 2019, The String Revolution performed at the Clive Davis Theater at the Grammy Museum in Los Angeles, California as part of the "Great Guitars" American Express Concert Series.

-In January 2022, The String Revolution released a new instrumental version of the Ozzy Osbourne, Randy Rhoads, Bob Daisley song, "Crazy Train" with Billy Idol guitarist Steve Stevens as guest soloist.
+In January 2022, The String Revolution released a new instrumental version of the Ozzy Osbourne, Randy Rhoads, and Bob Daisley song, "Crazy Train" with Billy Idol guitarist Steve Stevens as guest soloist.
 The group recorded the song in celebration of Rhoads into the Rock and Roll Hall of Fame.
 Robin was the youngest and only female guitar student taught by Rhoads.

-Also in 2022, The String Revolution become a trio, with Cuban guitarist Rober Louis Gomez joining Illko and Robin in the band's new lineup.
+In 2023, the band got together to arrange “Folsom Prison Blues.”
+They tapped John Carter Cash (Johnny Cash's son) for production and Tommy Emmanuel to join in as a featured guitarist on the new arrangement of “Folsom Prison Blues.”